 “When I look back on my life, there is no way to say that one part of it didn’t impact who I am today,” Mrs. Ryan said.

-With an Industrial Organization Psychology degree and a Master’s in Organizational Leadership, Mrs. Ryan began her career in the government industry, eventually joining the team at Booz Allen Hamilton, where she began to navigate the engineering environment.
+With an Industrial Organization Psychology degree and a Master’s in Organizational Leadership, Mrs. Ryan began her career in the government industry.
+She eventually joined the team at Booz Allen Hamilton, where she began to navigate the engineering environment.

-At BAH, Mrs. Ryan supported the president and vice presidents on analyzing markets and technologies, working tirelessly to create a crucial team that could bridge the gap between business strategy and engineering.
+At BAH, Mrs. Ryan supported the president and vice presidents on analyzing markets and technologies.
+She worked tirelessly to create a crucial team that could bridge the gap between business strategy and engineering.

 In 2005, Mrs. Ryan and her family made their way to Huntsville.
 Just three years later, she set out to start her own small business because of the shortage of companies devoted to working with senior leaders to develop their business strategies.